vahtyah/LeetCodeSolutions/Dynamic Programming/README.md

 [2140.
 Solving Questions With Brainpower](/Dynamic%20Programming%2F2140.%20Solving%20Questions%20With%20Brainpower): Maximize points solving questions, skipping some based on brainpower

+[2787.
+Ways to Express an Integer as Sum of Powers](/Dynamic%20Programming%2F2787.%20Ways%20to%20Express%20an%20Integer%20as%20Sum%20of%20Powers): Find the number of ways to sum powers to n

 [2901.
 Longest Unequal Adjacent Groups Subsequence II](/Dynamic%20Programming%2F2901.%20Longest%20Unequal%20Adjacent%20Groups%20Subsequence%20II): Find longest subsequence where adjacent groups differ

 ### ![Hard](https://img.shields.io/badge/Hard-f8615c)